Christian De Metter: Biography

-De Metter was born in a parisian area, he studied advertisements for a short period of time while pursuing his career, De Metter also took a variety of jobs, including model magazine and a illustrator for music magazines De Metter entered pub school after getting a scientic baccaulaureate, De Metter studied advertising design but left his advertising design study and began to make a living from being an artist, he also took a job as a music press and a model designer.His first published book, Emma, was released in 2000.
+De Metter was born in a parisian area, he studied advertisements for a short period of time while pursuing his career, De Metter also took a variety of jobs, including model magazine and an illustrator for music magazines.
+De Metter entered pub school after getting a scientific baccalaureate, De Metter studied advertising design but left his advertising design study and began to make a living from being an artist, he also took a job as a music press and a model designer.
+His first published book, Emma, was released in 2000.
 In 2005 he won a prize at the Angoulême International Comics Festival.
 He provided the internal art for the graphic novel adaptation of Dennis Lehane's Shutter Island.

 His 2021 comic book La Nuit des temps is based on the science fiction novel The Ice People by René Barjavel.